shangril/crero-yp/README.md

 # crero-yp
 A simple CMS to run a YellowPage service listing music label websites using CreRo CMS.
 See https://crero.clewn.org for more information about CreRo.

 See crero-yp working at https://clewn.org/yp/ !
-You can also add this address to your CreRo instance in the "creroyservices" to get your CreRo advertised on this YP server.
+You can also add this address to your CreRo instance in the "creroypservices" admin panel option to get your CreRo advertised on this YP server.

 ## note for 20221021 update
 Starting with this update, crero-yp will no longer expect htmlentites-encoded data from <crero instance>/crero-yp-api.